 - Heat the milk to 97°F.

-- Add the starter and mix in well, using your cheese spoon in up-and-down motions for 1 full minute.
-Cover the milk and allow to ripen undisturbed for 1 hour, continuing to maintain the temperature at 97° F.
+- Add the starter and mix in well, using a cheese spoon in up-and-down motions, for 1 full minute.
+Cover the milk and allow to ripen undisturbed for 1 hour, continuing to maintain the temperature at 97°F.